Frequently Asked Questions

 No. We will accept your completed application during active posting periods only.

-Q: The Employment Security Commission provided me with information on a job opening with Franklin County, but it is not listed on your website.
+Q: The Division of Employment Security provided me with information on a job opening with Franklin County, but it is not listed on your website.
 Why?

-Franklin County sends all job listings to the Employment Security Commission.
+Franklin County sends all job listings to the Division of Employment Security.
 They in turn post our openings on their database and website as a courtesy.
 We have no control over the information they make available to their clients or how long or when it is posted to their website.
-If there is a discrepancy between the information provided to you by the Employment Security Commission and Franklin County regarding one of our job announcements, please contact the Human Resources Department office at 919-496-5994 for clarification.
+If there is a discrepancy between the information provided to you by the Division of Employment Security and Franklin County regarding one of our job announcements, please contact the Human Resources Department at 919-497-5817 for clarification.